Logistic Regression Probability Curve Visualizer

 Why does my curve look almost flat?

 A nearly flat curve occurs when the slope magnitude is very small (close to 0).
-This means x has little effect on the predicted probability—the model doesn't distinguish well between different x values.
-In practice, this might indicate that x is not a useful predictor for your outcome, or that you're viewing a narrow x-range where changes are subtle.
-Understanding this helps you see when curves appear flat and how to diagnose model behavior.
+This means x has little effect on the predicted probability and the model does not distinguish well between different x values.
+In practice, this might indicate that x is not a useful predictor for your outcome, or that you are viewing a narrow x-range where changes are subtle.

 How should I choose the decision threshold?

 The default threshold of 0.5 treats false positives and false negatives equally.
-In practice, adjust based on your costs: if missing a positive case is very costly (e.g., disease screening), lower the threshold.
-If false positives are costly (e.g., expensive interventions), raise it.
-Use ROC curves and domain knowledge to find the optimal threshold for your application.
-Understanding this helps you see how to choose appropriate thresholds and why threshold selection matters.
+In practice, adjust based on your costs: if missing a positive case is very costly (for example, disease screening), lower the threshold.
+If false positives are costly (for example, expensive interventions), raise it.
+Use ROC curves and domain knowledge to find the threshold that fits your application.

 Can I use logistic regression with multiple features?